• Skip to main content

 16 Street tiled steps in SF

-16th Street Stairs (AKA the Moraga Street Stairs)
+16th Avenue Stairs (AKA the Moraga Street Stairs)

 This long, lovely set of mosaic steps were the brainchild of the Golden Gate Heights Neighborhood Association.
 They partnered with corporate sponsors, SF city beautification programs, labor unions and architects to design and execute these flowing tiled stairs.
 The tiles have a very organic and oceanic feel as they cascade down the staircase.

-Where to find the 16th Street Tiled Steps
+Where to find the 16th Avenue Tiled Steps

 They are in the Golden Gate Heights neighborhood, which is in the western part of the city near Highway 1 (19th street) and 5 blocks south of Golden Gate Park.
-The stairs start where 16th St. meets Moraga and they go all the way up to Grandview park.
+The stairs start where 16th meets Moraga and they go all the way up to Grandview park.
+The steps and the park are part of SF’s Crosstown trail, which is a 17 mile walk from that goes from the southeast corner of the city to the northwest.

-How to Get to The 16th Street Tiled Steps
+How to Get to The 16th Avenue Tiled Steps

 All of San Francisco’s mosaic stairs are more quickly reached by car than public transportation, but there are busses that will get you there.
-By car, there is pretty good street parking along 16th St. and Moraga.
-By bus/Muni take the Judah line to 16th street.
+By car, there is pretty good street parking along 16th ave and Moraga.
+By bus/Muni take the Judah line to 16th.

 San Francisco Hidden Garden tiled steps